fmssn/master-thesis/README.md

 Jupyter notebook for creating descriptional statistics, result tables and figures.

 ### `misramatching_script.py`
 Performs the Misra-Matching with the three ML methods and if wished with applied shrinkers.
 Adjust the `used_treatments` list for the subset of treatments.
+Here also the dictionary for the used hyperparameters can be found.

 Please note that the paths in the python scripts have to be adjusted to your working directory!